save-on/CPP-Timeskip-arc/README.md

 This repo will be a tracker to prove I'm him and this is where the work happened.

+## Goal
+The goal is to enter the territory of systems level engineer, I would like to learn everything from low level concepts, systems architecture, design patterns, networking, and automation.
+On the side I've super interested in the idea of designing and building horror games! :godmode:

 ## Resources
 * [cppreference](www.cppreference.com)